byu-cpe/ecen520_student/mmcm/mmcm.md

 ## Implementation and Download

-Create a makefile rule `gen_bit` that generates a bitstream for your top-level design.
+Create a makefile rule `gen_bit` that generates a bitstream for your top-level design named `mmcm.bit`.
 Make sure your design meets the timing constraint and doesn't have any errors or warnings.
 Download your design and make sure it operates as expected.